mlemineb/Rap-Generator/README.md

 The script then uses the `requests` library to call the Uberduck TTS service endpoint, passing in the generatedsong,  the singer name and various headers required for the call.
 The script extracts the `uuid` value from the response, which is a unique identifier for the speech synthesis request and uses it to construct the URL for the `speak-status` endpoint.

-Finally, the script uses `requests.get(status_url)` to get the status of the speech synthesis request from the `speak-status` endpoint and prints out the response.
+Finally, the script uses `requests.get(status_url)` to get the status of the speech synthesis request from the `speak-status` endpoint and prints out the response.The final output can be accessed  trought the url that contains an 'audio.wav' file.

 ## Requirements